julianakwan/bias-measurements/README.md

-Scripts to measure observables from simulations
+Scripts to measure cosmological observables from N-body simulations

 fit_bias.py fits for linear bias, b1, and its next order perturbation, b2, from halo and dark matter density fields measured from N-body